ayoola-babatunde/doodling/README.md

 A simple drawing program.

-Modified to be more useful for own purpose by adding pen colours, and a clear screen button.
+Modified by adding pen colours, a clear screen button, and an opacity option.

-Still in progress.
+In progress: trying to reduce duplication using classes.